Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/04-defense/README.md

 iam:CreateAccessKey
 ```

+---

-### 3. Preserve required access
+### 3. Preserve Required Access

-A strong least-privilege policy should not break the user's required job function.
+A strong least-privilege policy should not break the user’s required job function.

 After remediation, the user could still list the assigned bucket and download the assigned object.